StoneMasons4106/vyerose/docs/README.md

     * Be able to login/register so information can be saved, and chekout is expedient.
         * Result: Users can login and edit their information so that information can be pulled at checkout.
     * Be able to login with my Google account so creating an account is painless.
-        * Result: Google SSO is enabled through django-allauth.
+        * Result: Google and Facebook SSO is enabled through django-allauth.
     * Have items that I my have in my cart still be there when I return.
         * Result: Cart model is created such that if a user is logged in while shopping, it saves in the database so they can return later.
 If not logged in, it defaults to storing in the session data.